Why Do People Self Sabotage? is a profound and important question.

 - you have a desire to accomplish great things, but never take meaningful action

-However, some of us are more susceptable than others to self-sabotage and openly admiting it can be difficult to do.
+However, some of us are more susceptible than others to self-sabotage, and openly admitting it can be difficult to do.

 It’s extremely important that you do not ignore or underestimate the signs of self-sabotage.

 Likewise, ignoring your behavior reinforces a misplaced sense of worthlessness.

 It will also provide a justification for negative thoughts that really are not true.